-The European Clinical Research Infrastructure Network ECRIN-ERIC www.ecrin.org was designed as a 'Big Science' instrument with the mission to support multinational clinical trials, thus allowing to recruit more patients and to faster deliver robust, statistically powered and generalizable evidence.
+The European Clinical Research Infrastructure Network ECRIN-ERIC was designed as a 'Big Science' instrument with the mission to support multinational clinical trials, thus allowing to recruit more patients and to faster deliver robust, statistically powered and generalisable evidence.
 ECRIN federates and coordinates national networks of clinical trial units providing operational support to multinational trial management.
-Recent developments in trial methodology, and data generation and management offer new opportunities for scaling up Europe's clinical research potential.
+Recent developments in trial methodology, and data generation and management offer new opportunities for scaling-up Europe's clinical research potential.

-Case Study 3 Accelerating clinical research on COVID-19 through platform trials

-In response to the COVID19 outbreak, ECRIN contributed to the development, coordination and implementation of pan-European multi-arm adaptive 'platform' trials, sharing a single master protocol and the control arm to simultaneously test multiple treatment options for repurposing marketed drugs, to develop innovative treatments, or to test vaccines.
-The new design helps ECRIN to support platform trials in other medical fields whenever multiple treatments have to be evaluated and compared in a given disease condition.
+CASE STUDY 3 Accelerating clinical research on COVID-19 through platform trials In response to the COVID19 outbreak, ECRIN contributed to the development, coordination and implementation of Pan-European multi-arm adaptive 'platform' trials, sharing a single master protocol and the control arm to simultaneously test multiple treatment options for repurposing marketed drugs, to develop innovative treatments, or to test vaccines.
+This experience and learnings allow ECRIN to support platform trials in other medical fields whenever multiple treatments have to be evaluated and compared in a given disease condition.

-The pivotal role played by RIs at the interface of users and developers leads to the provision of unique cross-disciplinary skillsets, deep knowledge repositories as well as the opportunity for developing quality standards and sharing of good practices to optimize resources and research capacities.
+The pivotal role played by RIs at the interface of users and developers leads to the provision of unique cross-disciplinary skillsets, deep knowledge repositories as well as the opportunity for developing quality standards and sharing of good practices to optimise resources and research capacities.